kowainik/org/README.md

 2. Add `wip` label to your PR if work is not finished.
 3. Add issue number at the title of PR in square brackets (just like in commit messages).
 4. Request review from at least two people in team.
-5. Pull request can be merged to `master` only if there're two approvals for this PR.
+5. Pull request can be merged to the main branch only if there're two approvals for this PR.
 6. Resolve all conflicts using only `git rebase` command to make history clean.
 7. If you're the second person who approves the PR you should click on the [`Squash and Merge`](https://help.github.com/articles/about-pull-request-merges/#squash-and-merge-your-pull-request-commits)